mrdon/twxp/Source/TWX27/docs/lazarus.md

 - Avoids need to add `@` operator for method pointer assignments

 **Alternative modes like `{$mode objfpc}` require extensive syntax changes and should be avoided**.

+### Auth.pas Status ✅ **RESOLVED**

+**Current Status**: Auth.pas is not needed - no source code references this unit **Resolution**: Removed compiled Auth units (Auth.o, Auth.ppu) as verification shows:
+- No source files reference or use Auth unit
+- All applications compile and run successfully without Auth
+- Auth appears to be an unused legacy unit that can be ignored

 ### 2. Windows API Dependencies ⚠️ **MEDIUM PRIORITY**